LaunchCodeEducation/data-analysis-curriculum/content/cleaning-pandas/reading/missing-data/_index.md

 {{% /notice %}}

-pandas is so intelligent that it can account for missing values when doing summary statistics, so we cannot use summary statistics to start to detect our missing values.
+pandas can account for missing values when doing summary statistics, so we cannot count on summary statistics to detect our missing values.
 We need to use built-in functionality to locate these values and handle them. pandas comes with a built-in function called `isna()` to help us here.

 {{% notice blue Note %}}